-Compassionate and Candid Portland, Oregon Social Security Disability, Workers’ Compensation & Personal Injury Attorney
+Compassionate and Candid Portland, Oregon Social Security Disability, SSI, Workers’ Compensation & Personal Injury Attorney

 Many people find themselves in need of assistance after they have become disabled or injured, have been wrongfully denied benefits or compensation, and are enduring financial hardship.
 My name is Sara L. Gabin, and I have been an Oregon lawyer in the Portland area since 1981.
 It is my goal to help each of my clients receive the compensation they deserve, whether it is in the form of Social Security disability and Supplemental Security Income benefits, workers’ compensation benefits, or a recovery from an accident injury.